"What will be the sign of your coming and of the end of the age?" (Matthew 24:3)

 The world "as we know it" is coming to an end.

-There are many things we know and many things we don’t know about the future.
+There are many things we know and many things we don't know about the future.
 This much is certain: Jesus is coming again.
-His return may be sooner than we think.
+And his return may be sooner than we think.

 Jesus is coming.
 Are you ready?